 Here is an only-in-New-York experience!
 Brash, big, and noisy, it is a course in customer assertiveness.
 Although table service is available, what makes Katz’s unique is a one-on-one encounter with a counterman.
 Take a ticket as you enter, approach the counter and tell one of the gents with a carving knife exactly what you want.
 (Hint: don’t ask for your pastrami on white bread with mayonnaise.)
 Motherly brisket, corned beef, turkey, knoblewurst, chopped liver, tongue, and cheese steaks are all available, as are first-rate Kosher hot dogs, but we can never resist that pastrami.
 A Katz’s pastrami sandwich is three-quarters of a pound of meat severed into pieces so chunky that the word slice seems too lightweight to describe them.
 Each brick-red, glistening hunk is rimmed black, redolent of garlic, smoke, and pickling spices, as savory as food can be.

 One of Katz’s lesser-known pleasures is breakfast.
-The usual eggs, pancakes and French toast are available; connoisseurs come for a Katz’s omelet, which is an unfolded, open-face circle of eggs in which nestle a heap of salami, corned beef, balogna, or pastrami.
+The usual eggs, pancakes and French toast are available; connoisseurs come for a Katz’s omelet, which is an unfolded, open-face circle of eggs in which nestles a heap of salami, corned beef, bologna, or pastrami.

 I’ve been living in New York City for almost 13 years and Katz’s Delicatessen is one of my most favorite places to eat.
 My first visit was in 2008, when I hosted a small group of Roadfooders for a hot dog tour.
 About a year later, fellow Roadfooder, The Travelin’ Man, was dismayed to find out that I had yet to try a pastrami sandwich from Katz’s and I was fortunate enough to have he and RFer, Wanderingjew as my wingmen for that trip into uncharted territory.
 I never knew pastrami could be so rich and full-flavored.
 I was hooked.